 Despite being in effect for several years, the RCT scheme is generally where the most errors occur.
 Because of this, the Revenue Commissioners are increasingly targeting the construction sector with audits as RCT errors can be easy to identify and have high yielding penalties for both Primary Contractors and Subcontractors.

 If an RCT Subcontractor does not file their income tax return, they fail to be tax compliant and their rate of RCT will increase from 0% to 20%.
 Even further, if the RCT Subcontractor has not been tax compliant for several years, their rate of RCT will be as high as 35%.
+Penalties on late returns will also result in a 5-10% increase on the tax liability.
 See here for more information on rates of tax for RCT Subcontractors.

 It is the Primary Contractor’s responsibility to notify the Revenue Commissioners when they have entered into a contract with a Subcontractor; however, to ensure you are fully tax compliant as a Subcontractor it is worth double checking that the Primary Contractor has done so.